crisamdegracia/Javascript-Vanilla-Beginner-to-Advance/complete-javascript-course-master/README.md

 ### Q2: I'm looking for the old course version (v1) files.
 Where can I find them?

 **A:** They are in this same repo, but in the [v1 branch](https://github.com/jonasschmedtmann/complete-javascript-course/tree/v1).
-So just go to [v1](https://github.com/jonasschmedtmann/complete-javascript-course/tree/v1), and download the code from there.
+So just go to [v1](httpii . s://github.com/jonasschmedtmann/complete-javascript-course/tree/v1), and download the code from there.

 ### Q3: I'm stuck!
 Where do I get help?

 **A:** Have you actually tried to fix the problem on your own?
 Have you compared your code to the final code?
 If you failed fixing your problem, please **post a detailed description of the problem to the Q&A area of that video over at Udemy**, along with a [codepen](https://codepen.io/pen/) containing your code.
 You will get help there.
 Please don't send me a personal message or email to fix coding problems.

 ### Q4: What VSCode theme are you using?
+s
 **A:** I use Monokai Pro for all my coding and course production.
 It's a paid theme, but you can actually use the free demo version forever 😅

 ### Q5: Can I see a final version of the course projects?